Having a kidney biopsy: your questions answered

 What happens immediately after my biopsy?

-During this time your blood pressure, pulse, and biopsy site will be checked regularly.
-If you become aware of bleeding or pain you should tell the nurse looking after you.
-You will be asked for a sample of urine so they can look for any signs of blood.
-It is important that you do this, as this will reduce risk of and/or alert the doctors and nurses to any bleeding complications.
+The nurse will ask you for a urine sample, so they can look for any signs of blood.
+It is important that you do this, as it will reduce risk of and / or alert the doctors and nurses to any bleeding complications.

 What happens in the days following my biopsy?